Why the name Mongabay?

 Rhett discussed readership in a FAQ he did in early 2015.
 Additional details are available on our readership page.

 Can I use pictures that are copyright mongabay.com or wildmadagascar.org in my presentation?

-Yes, it is permissible to use images from mongabay.com or wildmadagascar.org in powerpoint presentations, provided images are not altered in any form.
+Yes, it is permissible to use mongabay images in powerpoint presentations when they were taken by a Mongabay staffer (typically denoted in the caption or if they have a Mongabay watermark), provided images are not altered in any form.

 Is it OK to print pictures from mongabay.com or wildmadagascar.org for my personal use?

 Yes, it is permissible to print mongabay images for personal or academic if the images were taken by a Mongabay staffer (typically denoted in the caption or if they have a Mongabay watermark).

 Can I post pictures from mongabay.com or wildmadagascar.org on my web site?